mimoduo/mimogear/docs/javascript/README.md

 # Using Javascript in Mimogear

-Mimogear follows the module pattern as written in the [Oneone javascript file](https://github.com/mimoduo/oneone/blob/master/src/script.js).
-All the work for creating slideshows, ligthboxes, and triggers has already been setup for you.
+Mimogear follows the module pattern as written in the [oneone javascript plugin boilerplate](https://github.com/mimoduo/oneone/blob/master/src/script.js).
+By default you'll have access to element creation shorthand, slideshows, lightboxes, and triggers.

 ## Using Mimo Modules